brigida98/homework1/README.md

 # homework1
  # Submit the homework1

-In this section you find the instruction to submit your group assignment.
+In this section you find the explaination of the repository's content.

-__Note__ :

 ## What?